In-depth reviews

 Electric

-As the Tesla Model S is powered by dual electric motors, it launches from a standing start like little else on the road – and because it has no gearbox, it’s incredibly smooth to drive.
+As the standard Tesla Model S is powered by dual electric motors, it launches from a standing start like little else on the road – and because it has no gearbox, it’s incredibly smooth to drive.
 Running on adaptive air-suspension, the ride is for the most part very comfortable, although this is influenced by tyre choice.
+It certainly never feels as plush as a BMW i7 in this respect.

 Another characteristic of the Model S is its regenerative braking, which recycles energy back into the battery that would otherwise be wasted when slowing down.
 When driving, this means that Model S slows down very quickly when you take your foot off the accelerator.
-It'll surprise you at first, but it’s something you’ll quickly get used to.
+Those who enjoy the sensation of a one-pedal driving style will be well served by the Tesla Model S.

 Tesla Model S electric motor, 0-62mph and acceleration